Analysis | The audacious timeline of Trump’s failed plot on the census and citizenship

 December 2020: The White House indicates that if the Census Bureau can’t determine whom to count as an undocumented immigrant based upon the available data, administration officials can decide that question based upon the data provided, according to the Times report.

-Early January 2021: With Trump’s time running short, Dillingham declares the undocumented immigrant data to be the bureau’s No. 1 priority, according to later-revealed whistleblower complaints.
+Early January 2021: With Trump’s time in office running short, Dillingham declares the undocumented-immigrant data to be the bureau’s No. 1 priority, according to later-revealed whistleblower complaints.
 He allegedly sets a Jan.
-15 deadline, five days before Trump is due to leave office, and proposes offering cash bonuses to make it happen (Dillingham confirmed the latter to the Times).
+15 deadline, five days before Trump is due to leave office, and proposes offering cash bonuses to make it happen.
+(Dillingham confirmed the latter to the Times.)
 The Times report states that the order was delivered orally and not in writing and that it was “the breaking point for the career officials who had carried out every other directive.”

 Jan.
 12, 2021: The Commerce Department’s Office of Inspector General sends a letter disclosing the whistleblower complaints.